Written by Rikard 14 years in construction, infrastructure and owner-side project management €150M+ in governed project value.

 Most problems with Greek property do not surface during the sale.
 They surface six months later, when you are standing in a room that smells of damp, looking at a crack in the load-bearing wall that was not there in the listing photos, or reading a letter from the local planning authority about an illegal extension you did not know you had inherited.

 This is not rare.
 It is the normal experience for foreign buyers who purchase without independent technical oversight.
+The buying property in Greece risk checklist covers the full range of technical and legal risk categories that create this exposure.

 What a Greek Estate Agent Will and Will Not Tell You